Cartoon Network (Australia and New Zealand)

-Cartoon Network Australia & New Zealand is an Australian pay television channel launched on October 3, 1995 and owned by Warner Bros.
+Cartoon Network Australia & New Zealand is an Australian pay television channel broadcast as a local feed of its American counterpart.
+It was launched on 3 October 1995, and is owned by Warner Bros.
 Discovery Asia-Pacific.
 It primarily shows animated programming.

-The channel began broadcasting as a part of the Cartoon Network Asia service on June 30, 1995.
-It was later separated from the broader pan-Asian service on October 3, 1995.
+The channel began broadcasting as a part of the Cartoon Network Asia service on 30 June 1995.
+It was later separated from the broader pan-Asian service on 3 October 1995.